zagzam/gigafile/README.md

                         specifies timeout time (in seconds) [default: 10] -k KEY, --key KEY, --password KEY
-                        specifies the key/password for the file
+                        specifies the key/password for the file --mute                mute initial message and warnings (only the final result and errors will be shown)
 ```

 ### Module